The Power of Grief Written By Suzie

 My Grandad passed away at the age of 90, he was an incredible man, so positive despite having several heart operations including a heart bypass.
 He found joy in every day and was an inspiration to many.
 I am very fond of my Grandad, he with my Nan looked after us (my Sister Lou and I) a lot when we were growing up while our parents were at work.
 I have so many fabulous memories of day trips out and holidays down the seaside with our cousins.
 We have such funny stories and memories to treasure forever.
 When I write about him I smile.
 I last saw my Grandad in hospital, he was very emotional, he thanked me for being part of his family and said how grateful he was for the wonderful life he had lived.
 He knew.
 A couple of days later he passed away.
 We all knew that this was coming, it was of course still extremely sad but after hearing how happy and grateful he was with his life I found it easier to accept.

-Max, my only child.
-When Max was diagnosed with cancer in February 2019, I was absolutely terrified but somehow, with the support from Barry and our family and friends, I found the strength to hold it together and make the most of every day with Max with an uncertain future.
+Max, my precious first born.
+When Max was diagnosed with cancer in February 2019, I was absolutely terrified but somehow, with the support from Barry (Max’s Daddy) and our family and friends, I found the strength to hold it together and make the most of every day with Max with an uncertain future.
 He was a heaven sent little character, always full of joy and smiles, he was, still is my world.

 It was only one week before Max passed away that I actually believed that he may die, as we had now tried everything in our power to cure him.